 Caution: We do not know of anyone who has tried this before in Maine.
 If you want to try a group "repair and deduct," try to talk with a lawyer first.

 My landlord just stopped paying their utility bills.
 What can I do?

 Your agreement was that the landlord would pay for utilities – such as lights, electric heat, fuel or water.
 Then they stopped paying.
 You can legally put the account in your name, pay the bill, and then deduct the cost from your rent.

-If this doesn’t work to make you even, you can sue your landlord for your “actual damages” (your losses).
+If this doesn’t work to make you even, you can sue your landlord for the amount you actually spent on utilities.
 The court can also order the landlord to pay your court costs and lawyer’s fees.